 Students may choose only one project or internship (10-15 EC) from the list above.
 Students with a bachelor's degree from a Dutch HBO institution who have had 30 credits or more worth of work experience in their prior education, may not include the Industry Internship in their IEP.
 Students who wish to carry out their thesis project outside TU Delft (i.e., in a company or other organisation) in any case may not include the Industry Internship in their IEP.

-The research Internship and the thesis project must be in different research groups.
+The research Internship and the thesis project must have a different Supervisor.